 Obtaining and using your One debit card

 Within seven to 10 business days of opening your One account, your debit card should arrive in your mailbox.
-Even better, after you activate it, you can currently earn a $5 bonus when you make your first purchase with the card.
 It can also be added to digital wallets such as Apple Pay for even easier access.

 Spend and credit available